-But, are you a man of faith who feels isolated in his faith?
+Well, are you a man of faith who feels isolated in his faith?
 Do you value genuine friendships with other men, especially where they might support the practice of your faith?

 Doesn't it seem more wholesome to go for a drink, a hike, a retreat with other guys who carry out ordinary daily jobs, have balanced social lives and 21st century interests, yet attend Mass each week, have a strong Rosary game and aren't embarrassed to greet their Brother and King at Eucharistic Adoration or visit their Mother on pilgrimage to Walsingham?

-A key principle of Catholic Man UK’s mission is to revitalise fraternity among Catholic men through the establishment of parish men’s groups and, as a result, to rekindle the Faith in families and parishes and to send out a clear message of hope to the nation.
+A key principle of Catholic Man UK's mission is to revitalise fraternity among Catholic men through the establishment of parish men's groups and, as a result, to rekindle the Faith in families and parishes and to send out a clear message of hope to the nation.
+These could be new groups arising from requirements of the men of the parish, or they could be an injection of energy into established groups like the Catenians or Knights of St Columba.

 We believe that, perhaps now more than ever, men are key to the defence of the Faith.
 The Church goes by way of the family, and the family goes by way of the father: research shows that a father's example of attending church each week has more impact on maintaining the faith of his children than if the mother alone were the main churchgoer.